pypi/warehouse/docs/development/getting-started.rst

 .. note:: This will delete orphaned volumes as well as directories that are not volumes in /var/lib/docker/volumes

-If using ``docker-machine``, the command should be run from within the machine, not the host.

 (Solution found and further details available at https://github.com/chadoe/docker-cleanup-volumes)